qfpl/applied-fp-course/README.md

   * `Connection` on the `ReaderT`
   * Using `Connection` from `ReaderT` in `query` function(s)
 * Add the required instances so we can read/write our datatype (provide a SQL file to initialise/purify the DB)
-* Add our route to the API.
+* Add our route to the API to request games by id, demonstrate work flow of 'game not found'.
 * Work through the errors using type-holes to create our function.
 * Stringly queries acceptable for now - postgresql-simple